Milky Way and Nearby Galaxies Science with the Single Aperture Large Telescope for Universe Studies (SALTUS) Space Observatory: Key Milky Way and Nearby Galaxies Science Goals for SALTUS

 \subsection{Understanding the Role of Feedback in Milky Way Star-forming Regions}

 A key \saltus\ science goal aims to understand the role of feedback in star forming regions, both in nearby Milky Way regions as well as in nearby spiral galaxies.
-It quantifies the kinetic energy and momentum input during the earliest, deeply embedded phases of star formation, and addresses how this depends on the cluster characteristics and core environment.
+It quantifies the kinetic energy and momentum input during the earliest, deeply embedded phases of star formation, and addresses how this depends on the cluster characteristics and core environment (DQs 1a, 3b, 4b).

 Orion~BN/KL and NGC\,1333 are the two prototypical Galactic sources of star formation to be studied that demonstrate SALTUS’s unique capabilities to study protostellar outflows to the general community.
-The combination of high spatial resolution, simultaneous full spectral coverage, and mapping efficiency make SALTUS the only observatory that can measure the key diagnostic lines of interstellar gas and quantitatively address the role of protostellar feedback during the earliest, deeply embedded phases of star formation and how this depends on the cluster characteristics and core environment.
-ALMA can measure low J CO sub-millimeter transitions at high spatial resolution, but the high J transitions that are key to measuring the temperature, density, and column density of warm, dense shocked gas occur at far-IR wavelengths, are only accessible with SALTUS.
+The combination of high spatial resolution, simultaneous full spectral coverage, and mapping efficiency make SALTUS the only observatory that can measure the key diagnostic lines of interstellar gas and quantitatively address the role of protostellar feedback during the earliest, deeply embedded phases of star formation and how this depends on the cluster characteristics and core environment (DQ 1a and 3b).
+ALMA can measure low J CO sub-millimeter transitions at high spatial resolution, but the high J transitions that are key to measuring the temperature, density, and column density of warm, dense shocked gas occur at far-IR wavelengths, are only accessible with SALTUS (DQ 2a).
 JWST/MIRI can measure the pure rotational transitions of H$_2$ in the mid-IR that are good diagnostics of the shock characteristics as well.
 However, the small foot-print of MIRI spectroscopy($<$7.7\arcsec) precludes efficient mapping of regions of extended emission associated with protostellar outflows.
 Another probe of these outflows can be achieved through spectral-mapping in key diagnostic lines of J and C shocks ([OI], H$_2$O, high J CO) using SAFARI-Lite and HiRX, which probes a range of cluster characteristics and molecular core properties\citep{Hollenbach1989,Kaufman1996,Flower2013}.